realpython/python-guide/docs/writing/style.rst

         if i > 4:
             a.remove(i)

-Python has standard ways of filtering lists, but there are several things you need to consider
+Python has a few standard ways of filtering lists.
+You will need to consider

 * Python 2.x vs. 3.x
 * Lists vs. iterators